zeek/zeek/scripts/policy/frameworks/packet-filter/shunt.zeek.rst

-   This function will use a BPF expression to shunt traffic between the two hosts given in the `conn_id` so that the traffic is never exposed to Bro's traffic processing.
+   This function will use a BPF expression to shunt traffic between the two hosts given in the `conn_id` so that the traffic is never exposed to Zeek's traffic processing.

 .. zeek:id:: PacketFilter::unshunt_host_pair